LoreBadTime/Tirocinio_Classificazione_Cagliata_public/README.md

 ```
 ### Important Note

-To make the reports automatic some ".bat" files are used, be sure that when using thuse files the terminal/cmd is in the project root
+To make the reports automatic some ".bat" files are used, be sure that when using thuse files the terminal/cmd is in the project root, NOT from vscode integrated terminal

 ### Set Report Generation

-Edit the first 2 lines of the script "./test_extractors.bat" in the root of the project to use your desired set and filter to test (Below the defalut example)
+Edit the first 2 lines of the script "./test_extractors.bat" in the root of the project to use your desired set and filter to test (Below the default example)
 ```
   set testset=10
   set filter=Enhanced